deadlyvipers/dojo_rules/introduction.md

 Hi, I'm Tom, the newest member of the Dojo.
-My favourite path in Codeschool is JavaScript.
+My favourite path in Codeschool is JavaScript
+*HTML
+*CSS
+*JS